 Use the bulb suggested on the light fixture, if listed.
-Secondly, replace burned out bulb with same number as removed unless a smaller or larger candle power is available.
+Secondly, replace burned out bulb with same number as removed unless a smaller or larger candlepower is available providing the shade will accept a larger bulb without damaging the shade.